coderpair/wb/README.md

 Of course, you can reconfigure the shortcuts to your liking.
 And, you can opt to have only subset of the tools listed.

+### The Geometry Component ###

+In the lower right-hand corner, you will find the geometry component.
+The geometry component provides geometrical info about the various drawing elements such as lines and shapes.
+You may use this to create drawings which require a greater level of precision.

 ## Running your own instance of WB

 If you have your own web server, and want to run a private instance of WB on it, you can.
 It should be very easy to get it running on your own server.